Careers

 Position: Clinical Instructor for the Lawrence Bloomberg Faculty of Nursing, University of Toronto

-Location: Pediatric acute care units in hospitals throughout the GTA
+Location: Mental Health In-patient units in hospitals throughout the GTA

-Stipend: To Be Determined (TBD), depending on placement confirmations from hospital partners including number of shifts and total number of clinical teaching hours.
-(CIs do not normally receive pay for sick days or leaves.
-Replacement costs will be deducted from the stipend amount for time missed.)
+Stipend: To Be Determined (TBD), depending on placement confirmations from placement partners including number of shifts and total clinical instruction time (Clinical Instructors do not receive pay for sick days or leaves.
+Replacement costs will be deducted from the stipend amount for time missed).

 Description: